Italy vacation rentals

 You could also explore the heralded wine country in Italy and seek out mouthwatering local fare in smaller cities like Bologna, the region of Tuscany, and fishing towns like Genoa.
 For outdoor enthusiasts, the Amalfi Coast and Italian Riviera, with their magical Mediterranean coastlines, and the Alps, with world-class skiing and the famous Lake Como, are almost too beautiful to be believed.

-When is the best time to stay in a vacation rental in Italy?
+The best time to stay in a vacation rental in Italy

 Northern Italy experiences four seasons and winter can be very cold, but much of southern Italy maintains a relatively temperate climate all year influenced by the Mediterranean.
 Spring and fall are popular times to visit because the weather is still pleasant and the number of visitors has thinned out.